 AI’s applications span across industries, including healthcare, finance, transportation, and entertainment.
 AI has the potential to automate your processes, enhance your productivity, and solve complex problems.

-Among the many AI techniques described above, machine learning has proven to be especially effective in a wide range of applications.
+Among the many AI tools and techniques described above, machine learning has proven to be especially effective in a wide range of applications.
 This is why ML has gained such popularity and become a central component of many AI implementations.

 Here’s how you’d incorporate an ML model in your artificial intelligence system: